 Competitive Trail Riding (CTR) is a scored event based on riding to an optimum time and your mount having the lowest possible heart rates.

+Before starting, horses must pass a pre-ride veterinary inspection consisting mainly of heart rate and gait assessment.
 Riders are given time to complete a marked course, and penalty points are given for arriving at the finish early or later than the optimum time (without wasting time on track).
 The horse’s heart rate is taken upon crossing the finish line and then up to 30 minutes later once the heart rate has dropped to as low as the rider thinks it will.
 These heart rates are added to any time faults from finishing early or late to produce a final score.
 Lowest score wins.

 CTR has three Championship events a year; North and South Island Championships and the National Championships.